-Meet in Cody, Wyoming.
-Named for William Frederick Cody.
-Begin your Wild West adventure.
-In the morning we shuttle to the tiny town of Basin, Wyoming to begin our riding.
+Meet in Cody, Wyoming, named for "Buffalo Bill" William Frederick Cody.
+Begin your Wild West adventure after a shuttle to the tiny town of Burlington, Wyoming.
 Follow the winding Bighorn and Nowood Rivers toward Ten Sleep, in the western foothills of the Bighorn Mountains.

 Bicycle from Ten Sleep to Buffalo through the southern portion of Bighorn National Forest.
 65 miles.

 Ride from Buffalo past Lake de Smet and Sheridan to Ranchester.
-64 miles.
+63 miles.